kp0zhiqian/blog_source/content/about/index.md

 date: 2012-12-21 12:12:12
 ---

-An engineer who has passion about networking and quality engineering.
-I used to be a Datacenter Network Engineer and currently a Software Quality Engineer in Red Hat, focus on Linux networking, including Openvswitch, eXpress DataPath and etc.
+An engineer who has a passion for networking and quality engineering.
+I used to be a Datacenter Network Engineer but currently, I'm a Software Quality Engineer in Red Hat, focusing on Linux networking, including Openvswitch, eXpress DataPath and etc.